-RegComp assists broker-dealers, including limited scope brokers and capital acquisition brokers and other financial intermediaries on regulation and compliance with federal securities and derivatives laws, state blue-sky laws, and the rules of FINRA, the NFA and other self-regulatory organizations (SROs).
-We offer customized, comprehensive and cost-effective services to broker dealer owners, CCOs, FINOPs and their teams.
+RegComp assists broker dealers, including limited scope brokers and capital acquisition brokers and other financial intermediaries on regulation and compliance with federal securities and derivatives laws, state blue-sky laws, and the rules of FINRA, the NFA and other self-regulatory organizations (SROs).
+We offer customized, comprehensive and cost-effective services to broker-dealer owners, CCOs, FINOPs and their teams.

 Our consultants assist with the formation, registration and ongoing compliance support of regulated entities and the expansion of brokerage, advisory and derivatives activities in the U.S. and across borders.
 We provide enforcement assistance, aid in the performance of independent anti-money laundering and internal audits and interface with regulatory authorities.
 We have deep experience as industry regulators and senior industry compliance executives at financial services companies, which informs our comprehensive and pragmatic approach to problem-solving.
 Let us assist your firm in the following areas.